pixel image

-Honda How-To: Reset the Tire Pressure Monitoring System (TPMS) Light
+Honda How-To: Reset The Tire Pressure Monitoring System (TPMS) Light

 So you’re driving, and your “Low Tire Pressure” warning light goes off.
 You pull over at the nearest gas station and check your tires.
 You fill up the tire(s) with low pressure and get back on the road, but the warning light still won’t turn off.
 Why is it doing that?
 This is a common issue for Honda owners, so here’s a quick guide on how to reset the TPMS light in your Honda.